Cunninghame North (Scottish Parliament constituency)

-Cunninghame North (Gaelic: Coineagan a Tuath) is a constituency of the Scottish Parliament (Holyrood) covering part of the council area of North Ayrshire.
-It elects one Member of the Scottish Parliament (MSP) by the first past the post method of election.
+Cunninghame North (Gaelic: Coineagan a Tuath) is a county constituency of the Scottish Parliament covering part of the council area of North Ayrshire.
+Under the additional-member electoral system used for elections to the Scottish Parliament, it elects one Member of the Scottish Parliament (MSP) by the first past the post method of election.
 It is also one of ten constituencies in the West Scotland electoral region, which elects seven additional members, in addition to the ten constituency MSPs, to produce a form of proportional representation for the region as a whole.

-First contested at the 1999 Scottish Parliament election, the seat was affected by minor boundary changes ahead of the 2011 Scottish Parliament election.
+First contested at the 1999 Scottish Parliament election, the seat was affected by minor boundary changes ahead of the 2011 Scottish Parliament election, but was left unchanged at the Second Periodic Review of Scottish Parliament Boundaries in 2025 ahead of the 2026 Scottish Parliament election.

 It has been held by Kenneth Gibson of the Scottish National Party (SNP) since the 2007 Scottish Parliament election.
+Following the 2026 Scottish Parliament election Gibson was elected to serve as Presiding Officer of the Scottish Parliament, and has thus renounced all affiliation with the SNP for the duration of his term.

 Electoral region

-The other nine constituencies of the West Scotland region are: Clydebank and Milngavie, Cunninghame South, Dumbarton, Eastwood, Greenock and Inverclyde, Paisley, Renfrewshire North and West, Renfrewshire South and Strathkelvin and Bearsden.

-The region covers part of the Argyll and Bute council area, the East Dunbartonshire council area, the East Renfrewshire council area, the Inverclyde council area, North Ayrshire council area, the Renfrewshire council area and the West Dunbartonshire council area.
+The other nine constituencies of the West Scotland region are: Clydebank and Milngavie, Cunninghame South, Dumbarton, Eastwood, Inverclyde, Paisley, Renfrewshire North and Cardonald, Renfrewshire West and Levern Valley, and Strathkelvin and Bearsden.
+The region covers the whole of the council areas of East Dunbartonshire, East Renfrewshire, Inverclyde, North Ayrshire, Renfrewshire, and West Dunbartonshire; and parts of the council areas of Argyll and Bute, East Ayrshire, and Glasgow.

 Constituency boundaries and council area

+Cunninghame North was created at the same time as the Scottish Parliament, for the 1999 Scottish Parliament election, using the name and boundaries of the existing UK House of Commons constituency.
+Ahead of the 2005 United Kingdom general election, however, constituencies for the House of Commons in Scotland were altered, and there is no longer any link between UK and Scottish Parliamentary boundaries.
+The Cunninghame North UK Parliament constituency was abolished at this point, whilst the Scottish Parliament constituency was retained.
+Following their First Periodic review into constituencies to the Scottish Parliament in time for the 2011 Scottish Parliament election, the Boundary Commission for Scotland altered the boundaries of the constituency.
+Boundaries were reviewed again in 2025 ahead of the 2026 election, however Cunninghame North was unaffected by this review.

 The constituency is one of two in North Ayrshire, with the rest of the council area being covered by the Cunninghame South constituency.

-Cunninghame North was created at the same time as the Scottish Parliament, in 1999, with the name and boundaries of the existing Westminster constituency.
-In 2005, however, the Westminster (House of Commons) constituency was abolished in favour of new constituencies, causing Westminster and Holyrood constituency to no longer correspond.

-Following their First Periodic review into constituencies to the Scottish Parliament in time for the 2011 Scottish Parliament election, the Boundary Commission for Scotland altered the boundaries of the constituency.
-The electoral wards used in the current creation of Cunninghame North are:
+The electoral wards of North Ayrshire Council used in the current creation of Cunninghame North are: